terotests/_channelObjects/README.md

 The main file and journal are ment to be used together with (Channels)[https://github.com/terotests/_channels] which make possible forking the data into separate branches.

+# Known problems still

+1. All commands should be reversable => not the case right now
+2. Create enough test coverage for special cases and errors

 # Object

 Channel data can change only objects or arrays, individual values are always accessed through the object properties.